 An installed Debian package has not only a man page, but also includes other files such as acknowledgement, copy right, and read me etc. The debmany utility allows you to view and read those files.

 Choose the file you want to view using arrow keys and hit ENTER to view the selected file.
 Press q to go back to the main menu.

-If the specified package is not installed, debmany will download it from the APT database and display the man pages.
-The dialog package should be installed to read the man pages.
+If the specified package is not installed, debmany will download it from the APT database.

-If you’re a developer, the popbugs utility will be quite useful.
+If you're a developer, the popbugs utility will be quite useful.
 It will display a customized release-critical bug list based on packages you use (using popularity-contest data).
-For those who don’t know, the popularity-contest package sets up a cron job that will periodically anonymously submit to the Debian developers statistics about the most used Debian packages on this system.
-This information helps Debian make decisions such as which packages should go on the first CD.
-It also lets Debian improve future versions of the distribution so that the most popular packages are the ones which are installed automatically for new users.
+For those who don't know, the popularity-contest package sets up a cron job that will periodically and anonymously submit the statistics about the most used Debian packages on this system to the Debian developers.
+This information helps Debian dev team to make decisions such as which packages should go on the first CD.
+It also lets Debian team to improve future versions of the distribution so that the most popular packages are the ones which are installed automatically for new users.